arnavgautam/TreeHacks2015/HOLs/HOL-ASPNETAzureWebSitesVMSQL/HOL.md

 <a name="Exercise2"></a>
 ### Exercise 2: Creating an MVC 4 Web Application that Connects to the SQL Server 2012 Virtual Machine ###

 In this exercise you will create a simple ASP.NET MVC 4 Web application that will connect to the SQL Server created previously using a public endpoint.
-By the end of the exercise, you will deploy the application to Windows Azure Web Sites using Visual Studio publishing feature and Web Deploy.
+By the end of the exercise, you will deploy the application to Windows Azure Websites using Visual Studio publishing feature and Web Deploy.

 >**Note:** To reduce typing, you can right-click where you want to insert source code, select Insert Snippet, select My Code Snippets and then select the entry matching the current exercise step.